 101 Emotion Words List: Expand Your Emotion Vocabulary

 Most people have a limited emotion vocabulary: they don't have many words to describe feelings.
-Having limited emotion words at your disposal gets in the way of you understanding yourself and others.
-This post includes a 101 emotion words list to help you better label what's happening for yourself and the people around you.
+And that can get in the way of understanding yourself—and others.

 What's in This Post